Generate REST API Reference

 2 - api: API Reference

 Fern will automatically populate your endpoints, types, and code snippets from your API definition.
+Request and response examples are generated using AI to show realistic data instead of placeholder values.

 Include more than one API Reference